hllorens/cognitionis/README.md

 ## Future Enhancements

 - **Search Functionality:** Adding a search bar to filter the content.
-- **More Content:** Expanding the collection of resources and topics.
 - **Improved Styling:** Enhancing the visual design and user experience.

 ---

-*This README was generated with the assistance of Gemini.*